-And how often do you need to re-seal granite?
+Are these granites that need to be sealed?
+How often do you need to re-seal granite?

-And how often to seal granite countertops and/or floors or any stone installation depends on several factors.Let me explain further...
+How often to seal granite countertops, marble, travertine tile or any stone installation depends on several factors.Let me explain further...

 Online you may read that you "must" re-seal every year or every 3-5 years as if every